What is the Purpose of Balance Sheet?

 - Debt Service Coverage Ratio

-There are other financial ratios such as profitability ratios, return ratios, which can be calculated by using all financial statement (Balance Sheet, P&L Statement and Cash Flow).
+There are other financial ratios such as profitability ratios, return ratios, which can be calculated by using all financial statements (Balance Sheet, P&L Statement, and Cash Flow).
 These ratios may be used by multiple stakeholders such as Investors, lenders, management, business partners to get a complete analysis of any organization.

 - The Balance Sheet of a company gives a financial snapshot of the Organization at a specific point in time.
 Balance Sheet provides details of the Company’s capital structure, Gearing, liquidity condition, cash availability, asset creation over time, and other investments of the Company.

 - Though Balance Sheet alone has some limitations in providing complete financial health of the Company, Balance Sheet along with Revenue Statement and Cash Flow provides a complete analysis of the organization’s financial health.

 This has been a guide to the Purpose of Preparing a Balance Sheet.
 Here we discuss the purpose of the Balance Sheet for various stakeholders and for Ratio Analysis along with practical examples.
 You may learn more about Accounting from the following articles –